SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 expr = (3 + 5) * (4 – 2)  # 16
 ```

-The standard rule for priorities of arithmetic operations is applied: **multiplying and dividing are always done before adding and subtracting**.
+The standard rule for priorities of arithmetic operations is applied: **multiplication and division are always done before addition and subtraction**.
 In case of an **expression in brackets, it is calculated first**, but we already know all of that from school math.

 ### Example: Calculating Trapezoid Area